imNel/next-css-scaffold/README.md

 A simple (probably VERY opinionated) tool to make creating new components easier.

-## Project state
-Definitely not ready to use yet, getting close though.
-Once subfolder and better args support, I'll probably publish something (I'll just have to assume you'll have nextjs and ur preprocessor installed for now)

 ## Example
 Simply specify the component name:
 ```